Jeffrey Mark Deskovic

-Jeffrey Mark Deskovic (born October 27, 1973) is an American man from Peekskill,New York known for having been wrongly convicted in 1990 at the age of seventeen of raping, beating, and strangling Angela Correa, a 15-year-old high school classmate at Peekskill High School.
+Jeffrey Mark Deskovic (born October 27, 1973) is an American attorney from Peekskill, New York known for freeing the wrongly convicted.
+In 1990, at the age of 17, he was convicted of raping, beating, and strangling his Peekskill High School classmate, Angela Correa, who was 15 at the time of the murder.

-He made a false confession, which he withdrew, and his DNA was excluded from that left at the scene.
-He was nonetheless convicted, based on police testimony that he had confessed.
-He served sixteen years, although he continued to maintain his innocence and appealed his conviction.
+During a months-long investigation, which included extensive interrogations, he made a false confession that was immediately withdrawn, but became the basis for his conviction.
+He served 16 years, some in an adult "super max" as a minor, while maintaining his innocence.
 He requested post-conviction DNA testing, but the DA's office, then headed by Jeanine Pirro, refused to accept his lay request.

-After a new DA was elected and Deskovic gained support by the Innocence Project, in 2006 DNA testing was conducted for Deskovic.
-It excluded his DNA from the evidence at the crime scene.
-Significantly, the forensic DNA was found to match that of an inmate already serving time for murder.
-The latter man confessed to the attack on Correa and was convicted of her death.
+In 2006, with support by the Innocence Project, crime scene DNA testing led to Steven Cunningham, who was serving time for subsequent murder committed in the same fashion.
+Cunningham confessed to having committed the murder.

-Deskovic was exonerated and released in 2006.
-He has become an advocate for criminal justice reform.
 In 2014 a jury found in favor of Deskovic and awarded him $41.6 million in a federal civil suit against the county for wrongful imprisonment.
-Due to his pretrial settlement with the county, Deskovic was limited to receive $10 million.
-He has set up a foundation to work for reform.
+Due to his pretrial settlement with the county, he was limited to receive $10 million, which he used to establish his foundation.